VSEC is locally operated as a proud member of the PetVet Care Centers Network.

 - Relevant experience with veterinary appointments, surgeries, and nursing care for hospitalized and critical patients.

-- Registered Veterinary Technician (RVT) as required by State.
+- Registered Veterinary Technician (RVT) required.

 Schedule: